nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_headings.md

 ## Typical Text Section Content ##
 This diagram shows the elements of a typical text section which is found in the FHIR Composition Resource.
 Note: the examples of section HTML in this specification show only example HTML format such as tables.
 This is an exemplar format.
 There is no mandated format for the section HTML.

+{% include important.html content="Unstructured Data (in the Composition.section.text elements) MUST be kept aligned with the underlying structured data in the relevant resources.<br/><br/>Additional unstructured data added to the Composition.section.text narratives MUST comply with the guidance defined in the Message Headings section." %}

 <img src="images/explore/section_description_1.png" style="width:90%;max-width:90%;">

 ## Must Support Property ##
 Some elements in the Composition Resource used within ITK3 Digital Medicines documents have the "mustSupport" property set to "true".
 These are :